فصلنامه علوم خبری

 چکیده English

-Objective: The exponential expansion of private satellite operations has fundamentally reconfigured the normative architecture of international space law, raising complex questions regarding the scope, structure, and intensity of State responsibility.
-Within this dynamic legal landscape, launching States occupy a pivotal juridical position, as they remain the primary subjects of international responsibility for national space activities conducted by both governmental and non-governmental entities.
-Pursuant to Article VI of the Outer Space Treaty, States bear international responsibility for activities carried out in outer space under their jurisdiction, irrespective of whether such activities are undertaken by public authorities or private corporations.
-This doctrinal framework establishes a dual-layered model of accountability: externally, States are internationally responsible vis-à-vis the international community; internally, they are obligated to establish robust domestic regulatory regimes that ensure the authorization, licensing, and continuous supervision of private satellite operators.
+Objective: The exponential expansion of private satellite operations has fundamentally reshaped the normative architecture of international space law, raising complex questions concerning the scope, structure, and intensity of State responsibility.
+Within this evolving landscape, launching States occupy a pivotal juridical position, as they remain the primary subjects of international responsibility for national space activities conducted by both governmental and non-governmental entities.
+Pursuant to Article VI of the Outer Space Treaty regime, States bear international responsibility for activities carried out in outer space under their jurisdiction, regardless of whether such activities are undertaken by public authorities or private corporations.
+This doctrinal construct establishes a dual-layered model of accountability: externally, States are internationally responsible vis-à-vis the international community; internally, they are obligated to establish robust domestic regulatory frameworks ensuring the authorization, licensing, and continuous supervision of private satellite operators.

-Method: The research method employed in this study is descriptive and library-based, utilizing doctrinal analysis of treaties and the general principles of international law governing State responsibility.
-In this context, relevant documents pertaining to domestic regulatory frameworks and State practices in supervising private satellite operators have been examined, analyzed, and evaluated.
-Furthermore, the normative standards of due diligence concerning sustainability and the responsibility for transnational risk management have been critically assessed.
+Method: This study employs a doctrinal analysis of relevant treaties and general principles of international law governing State responsibility.
+It examines domestic regulatory frameworks and State practices in supervising private satellite operators.
+Furthermore, it provides a normative evaluation of due diligence standards with respect to space sustainability and transnational risk management responsibility.

-Results: The findings indicate that launching States play a central role in maintaining legal stability and ensuring space security.
-State responsibility extends beyond conventional treaty obligations to encompass general international law and evolving due diligence standards.
-Furthermore, the proliferation of private satellite operations generates inherent tensions between national regulatory autonomy and the collective interests of the international community.
+Results: Launching States play a central role in maintaining legal stability and space security.
+State responsibility extends beyond treaty obligations to encompass general international law and due diligence standards.
+Private satellite operations create tensions between national regulatory autonomy and collective international interests.

-Conclusions: The responsibility of the launching State constitutes a cornerstone of international space governance.
-However, existing legal frameworks require interpretive refinement to adequately address the challenges posed by privatization and to ensure the sustainable use of outer space.
-A recalibrated understanding of State responsibility is necessary to balance national oversight mechanisms with the collective interest of the international community in preserving space as a global commons.
+Conclusions: Launching State responsibility remains a cornerstone of international space governance.
+Existing frameworks require interpretive refinement to address the challenges posed by privatization and to ensure long-term space sustainability.
+A recalibrated understanding of responsibility is necessary to balance national oversight with the collective interest of the international community.

 کلیدواژهها English